 WD40 cleaning crayons from car seat method

 WD40 is very good at breaking down way crayon from car seats.
 Use a dull knife to remove any large flakes of crayon.
-Spray WD40 over the affected fabric area and rub it in gently with a paper towel.
+Spray WD40 over the affected fabric area and rub it gently with a paper towel.

 Leave the WD40 on for a few minutes and then blot off with fresh paper towels.
 Apply more WD40 if the crayon marks are still visible.